darrenb3/pokedexgo/README.md

 # PokédexGO
 PokédexGO is a basic pokedex written in GO.
-It uses [Pokéapi](https://pokeapi.co) to get information about pokemon.
+It uses [Pokéapi](https://pokeapi.co) to get information about pokemon at first runtime and creates a database of all pokemon.
+All subsequent runs use the database for querying info.

 ## Packages
 Below are links to the projects that PokedexGO depends on: